 Some students may choose a career training program to learn the necessary skills for a specific job, often more quickly and for less money than a four-year college degree.
 These programs may also be referred to as career certificate programs, usually certifying the students to work in a particular role once the course is completed.

-These programs can be completed after college, but many are designed to train people who haven’t attended college.
 Recent high school graduates or those who have attained their GED can often attend career training programs and get started on their careers after receiving their certificate.

 Why Do People Choose Career Training Programs?